growthwise/cpa-ai-buildday/README.md

-# CPA AI Build Day - Stream One #
+# CPA AI Build Day - Stream A

-Welcome to Stream one!
+Welcome to Stream A!
+Stream A is for you if you're using AI but want to know extend your knowledge and capabilties of the systems.

+We like to refer to it as "moving beyond communication" we will be looking at using AI (Claude in particular) for actually completing tasks for us, not just for rewriting emails.

 ## Setup Requirements ##